-This field is used by the Generate Rebate Claims program.
+The Generate Rebate Claims program validates the value in this field.
 The Generate Rebate Claims program determines whether a rebate has been earned and, if so, either invoices the supplier (if the rebate claim type is 1) or creates an accounts payable credit (if the rebate claim type is 2).